Koo's OT FG gives Falcons improbable 37-34 win over Panthers - WHIZ News

 The Panthers went out on downs, and the Falcons padded the lead on Koo’s 36-yard field goal with 34 seconds remaining.

 Enough time, it turned out, for the Panthers to score a touchdown.
-Moore ran right by Dean Marlowe, taking a more prominent role in the Falcons’ injury depleted secondary, and hauled in what appeared to be the winning score after an impressive heave by Walker.
+Moore ran right by Dean Marlowe, taking a more prominent role in the Falcons’ injury-depleted secondary, and hauled in Walker’s impressive heave for what appeared to be the winning score.

-Moore finished with six catches for 152 yards and would have been the hero.
-But he yanked off his helmet — and the victory slipped away.

 INJURY REPORT